Skip to content

 TL;DR

-• Your nervous system responds to breath in under 90 seconds.
+• Your body can respond to breath quickly.
 You don’t need 20 minutes — you need a pattern.

-• Box breathing (4-4-4-4) is the fastest all-purpose reset: four equal counts, repeated six times.
+• Box breathing (4-4-4-4) is a simple all-purpose reset: four equal counts, repeated several times.

-• 4-7-8 is your go-to when anxiety is running high — the long exhale dumps adrenaline quickly.
+• 4-7-8 is useful when anxiety is running high — the long exhale gives the body a slower rhythm to follow.

-• Coherent 5-5 is the gentlest option and works beautifully for recurring daily meetings.
+• Coherent 5-5 is the gentlest option and can fit recurring daily meetings.

 • Extended exhale is the one-breath emergency kit when you have 30 seconds or less.